 We are also firmly committed to establishing and nurturing community partnerships to offer school-based programs and services that promote the well-being of our children, youth and families.
 We believe that strong families are critical to the success of our children and youth and, ultimately, our community as a whole.

-Highlights for the 2016-17 School Year: We have many exciting plans for the school year.
+Highlights for the coming school year: We have many exciting plans for the school year.

 Another highlight this year is the new focus we are bringing to school libraries and the Learning Commons.
 The availability of digital resources and access to the internet is allowing us to re-think the traditional library.
 Learning Commons are comfortable places for students to use digital devices to learn with the help of the teacher-librarian who is the curator, facilitator and mediator of digital media.